-- "transferee" means the person to whom another person's cane production area is being transferred, or to whose cane production area a number of hectares is being transferred under a disposition. - "transferor" means the person who holds the cane production area being transferred to another person or a number of hectares which are being cancelled.
+- (7) In this section- - "transferee" means the person to whom another person's cane production area is being transferred, or to whose cane production area a number of hectares is being transferred under a disposition. - "transferor" means the person who holds the cane production area being transferred to another person or a number of hectares which are being cancelled.